Continue with Facebook

 It pays to understand your health insurance policy.
 Learning to speak the same language as your insurance carrier is a must for people with a medical condition like desmoid tumor.

 Health insurance programs can seem overwhelmingly complicated.
-But if you know how to make sense of your plan, you can better predict the actual dollar amount to budget for health care costs.
-Empower yourself by learning some key insurance terms and take control before a surprise medical bill arrives in the mail.
+But if you know how to make sense of your plan, you can better predict the actual dollar amount to budget for healthcare costs.
+Empower yourself by learning some key insurance terms, and take control before a surprise medical bill arrives in the mail.

 Many insurance companies require approval before they agree to pay for specific screenings or treatments.
 Preauthorization, or precertification, is the process of asking for permission before you schedule a medical service.
-This gives your insurance carrier advanced notice about the care you’re planning to receive.
+This gives your insurance carrier advance notice about the care you’re planning to receive.
 They’ll review your case and decide if they feel the treatment or procedure is medically necessary.
 Then, they’ll let you know whether your plan covers all, some, or none of the cost.

 People with desmoid tumors may need to request preauthorization for certain medical procedures, such as periodic imaging to monitor their tumors, or treatments, such as targeted therapies.
-Plus newer drugs are often more expensive, and may require preauthorization by your insurance company.
+Plus, newer drugs are often more expensive and may require preauthorization by your insurance company.

-Some targeted therapies used to treat desmoid tumors are used off-label, meaning they are approved by the U.S. Food and Drug Administration for some conditions, but not specifically desmoid tumors.
+Some targeted therapies to treat desmoid tumors are used off-label, meaning they are approved by the U.S. Food and Drug Administration (FDA) for some conditions, but not specifically desmoid tumors.
 This can sometimes pose extra challenges for preauthorization.
 Talk to your desmoid tumor specialist team if you have questions about insurance coverage for treatments used off-label.

 Without preauthorization, you risk paying for a medical cost entirely out of pocket.
 Understanding your insurance plan’s preauthorization policy can help you avoid unexpected expenses, so you know what to expect before you get charged with the bill.

 An appeal is a formal request to your insurance company to review a coverage decision.
-For instance, you or your health care provider may submit an appeal for unexpected charges associated with biopsies, imaging tests, or surgical procedures.
+For instance, you or your healthcare provider may submit an appeal for unexpected charges associated with biopsies, imaging tests, or surgical procedures.
 You might file an appeal if a preauthorization or a claim is denied.
 Appeals allow you to ask again when you feel the medical service is necessary and should be covered.

 You can request a document called an “explanation of benefits” to get a breakdown of your insurance plan’s costs and coverage and learn more about how the company came to its decision.
 After reviewing this document, you may feel your insurance company’s decision is inaccurate or unjustified.
 Appeals are a way to challenge these decisions.
 The appeals process lets you advocate for coverage to get the care you need for desmoid tumors.